Switching financial advisers: what do you need to consider?

 2. Meet with potential advisers

-Once you’ve identified potential new advisers, schedule an initial meeting to discuss your needs and goals.
+Once you’ve identified potential new advisers, schedule a free initial meeting to discuss your needs and goals.

 This will allow you to understand their approach and whether they’re a good fit for you.